Bhander: Road

 Bhander is well connected with Datia and also with Jhansi via state highway and National Highway.
 Jhansi- Kanpur Highway is around 20 km from Bhander towards Chirgaon.
-According to prashant goswami one more way is connected to bhander to jhansi via unnao.
+One more way is connected to bhander to jhansi via unnao.
 Which is very shortest path jhansi to bhander.

 Railways

 Nearest railway junction to Bhander is Jhansi Jn. which is around 50 km.
 Other railway stations which are closer to Bhander are Datia Railway Station and Chirgaon railway station.

-Air

-The nearest airport from Bhander is Gwalior Airport in Gwalior (Madhya Pradesh.
-Gwalior Airport (IATA Code:GWL, ICAO Code: VIGR), also known as Rajmata Vijyaraje Scindia Vimantal, is about 100 km from Bhander.
-Gwalior is connected to Delhi, Mumbai and Bhopal regularly by Air India.

-More flights for major destinations like Bangalore, Chennai, Kolkata and Jaipur are expected to start soon.

 Politics

 The town is represented in the Madhya Pradesh Legislative Assembly by the Bhander Assembly constituency.
 As of 2020, its representative is Raksha Santram Saroniya, of the Bharatiya Janata Party.